 In this example, I was using a high impact reflector on my main light.
 This is a great modifier for getting that sharp, high contrast, hard light look, but the further you back it off the narrower the beam of light hitting your subject will become.
-In this case, it resulted in the lower half of the models body being a bit darker than the top.
+In this case, the result is the lower half of the model's body is a bit darker than the top.
 To counteract this and even things out a bit, I set up the big 7ft umbrella behind my right shoulder and fired it straight ahead.
 Again, the fill light power here was quite high, as the umbrella is a less efficient modifier than the reflector on the main light, so it has to work a bit harder.

-Umbrellas are not a very directional light source to begin with, and the fact that this umbrella is huge means that the light is just thrown all over the place, just like our big white wall from earlier.
-Makes sense right?
+Umbrellas are not a very directional light source, to begin with, and the fact that this umbrella is huge means that the light is just thrown all over the place, just like our big white wall from earlier.

-Right, well you should have everything you need to get you started with creating some decent looking fill light of your own now.
-If you have any comments or questions about fill light or anything else photography related, just leave a comment below or pop on over to my Facebook page and give me a shout.
+You should have everything you need to get started with creating a great looking fill light of your own now.
+If you have any comments or questions about fill light or anything else photography related, just email me via the Contact Page.